 - Personal authenticity, dignity, and an ability to build sincere relationships with scholars, fellow staff members, and all Foundation constituents

 - Superior communication skills, both written and oral (clarity, brevity, authenticity, spelling, grammar, and pizzazz)

 - Awareness of scholars’ goals, needs, concerns and feelings; ability to give support where needed and stay calm under pressure

 - An enthusiasm for working with a collaborative, engaged team

 - Sharp attention to detail and excellent organizational skills

 - A great sense of humor

 We are a distinctly collaborative organization where every team member wears many hats.
-You will collaborate with the Scholar Selection team to select and recruit each new class of scholars, assist our Communications team on internal and external written communications and videos, support Foundation events throughout the year, and much more.
+You will collaborate with the scholar selection team to help select and recruit each new class of scholars, assist our communications team on internal and external written communications and videos, support Foundation events throughout the year, and much more.